alleyinteractive/composer-wordpress-autoloader/README.md

 }
 ```

 Once added a `vendor/wordpress-autoload.php` file will be created.
-You can load
-that in place of `vendor/autoload.php` (it will load that for you) to load you
-WordPress and Composer dependencies.
+That file
+will automatically be loaded when loading `vendor/autoload.php`.

 ### Use Inside Packages Published to Packagist